bodrick/awesome/TOPICS.md

 *   [itext/itext7-dotnet](https://github.com/itext/itext7-dotnet) - iText for .NET is the .NET version of the iText library, formerly known as iTextSharp, which it replaces. iText represents the next level of SDKs for developers that want to take advantage of the benefits PDF can bring.
 Equipped with a better document engine, high and low-level programming capabilities and the ability to create, edit and enha

-## sdk

-*   [itext/itext7-dotnet](https://github.com/itext/itext7-dotnet) - iText for .NET is the .NET version of the iText library, formerly known as iTextSharp, which it replaces. iText represents the next level of SDKs for developers that want to take advantage of the benefits PDF can bring.
-Equipped with a better document engine, high and low-level programming capabilities and the ability to create, edit and enha
-*   [octokit/octokit.net](https://github.com/octokit/octokit.net) - A GitHub API client library for .NET
-*   [microsoft/semantic-kernel](https://github.com/microsoft/semantic-kernel) - Integrate cutting-edge LLM technology quickly and easily into your apps
-*   [betalgo/openai](https://github.com/betalgo/openai) - OpenAI .NET sdk - ChatGPT, Whisper, GPT-3, GPT-4, Azure OpenAI and DALL-E
-*   [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework
-*   [chroma-sdk/Colore](https://github.com/chroma-sdk/Colore) - A powerful C# library for Razer Chroma's SDK
-*   [CZEMacLeod/MSBuild.SDK.SystemWeb](https://github.com/CZEMacLeod/MSBuild.SDK.SystemWeb) - This MSBuild SDK is designed to allow for the easy creation and use of SDK (shortform) projects targeting ASP.NET 4.x using System.Web.
-*   [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator) - OpenAPI Generator allows generation of API client libraries (SDK generation), server stubs, documentation and configuration automatically given an OpenAPI Spec (v2, v3)
-*   [microsoft/ApplicationInsights-JS](https://github.com/microsoft/ApplicationInsights-JS) - Microsoft Application Insights SDK for JavaScript

 ## svg

 *   [itext/itext7-dotnet](https://github.com/itext/itext7-dotnet) - iText for .NET is the .NET version of the iText library, formerly known as iTextSharp, which it replaces. iText represents the next level of SDKs for developers that want to take advantage of the benefits PDF can bring.
 Equipped with a better document engine, high and low-level programming capabilities and the ability to create, edit and enha